 In healthcare, deep learning is applied in extracting and summarizing medical information from patient records, significantly reducing the time healthcare professionals need to spend on paperwork.
 Models trained on specific datasets can identify key medical terms and patient information, facilitating quicker and more accurate record-keeping (Rajkomar et al., 2018).

 Strategies for Optimizing NLP Models through Deep Learning Methodologies

+/

 Fine-Tuning Pretrained Models: One effective strategy for optimizing NLP models is fine-tuning pretrained models on specific tasks.
 For example, BERT and its variants can be fine-tuned with additional layers or trained on task-specific corpora to improve performance on tasks like question answering and named entity recognition (Devlin et al., 2019).